mchamochin1/Pricing-Predictions-on-Energy/README.md

 * **GDP and main components(output, expenditure and income)**: it provides an overall picture of the economic situation and are widely used for economic analysis and forecasting, policy design and policy making. **GDP and main components come from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/NAMQ_10_GDP__custom_4287774/default/table)**.

 # Data Preparation

+## Data collection and cleaning
+- Data Source: Data has been loaded from the sources listed above.
+- Outliers: the outliers are not eliminated, they correspond mainly to the Nordic countries and Germany, potentially more aware of climate change and the energy transition.
+- Missings: imputations based on a linear regression are applied, with respect to the previous and subsequent years.
+Anomalies and errors: the values are controlled and they are in adequate ranges.

 # Modelling